 Do you need more of that anxious Coconut Mall energy?
 Look no further than Baby Park, the smallest, shortest, and yet the craziest track from Mario Kart: Double Dash.
 It’s a whimsical tune that juxtaposes well with the pandemonium of a close-quarters Mario Kart race.
 For added chaos, listen to the Mario Kart 8 remix, which increases in speed with each lap until it becomes nightmarish.
 It’s perfect for rushing to finish that essay just in time.

 One of the most frequently used tools of Mario Kart music is the whistle.
 It’s a nice way to maintain the fast and wild pace of a Mario Kart race, but many find it quite annoying.
 In the context of academic motivation, the whistle might be exactly what you need — enter Donut Plains from the original Super Mario Kart.
-The Mario Kart 8 remix has a lovely bossa nova feel to it, but you have to earn the whistles by being in first place.
-A number of Double Dash tracks have whistling, but Sherbet Land has some of the highest-tier whistles.
+The Mario Kart 8 remix, in particular, has a lovely bossa nova feel, but you have to earn the whistles by being in the first place.
+Many Double Dash tracks have whistling, but Sherbet Land has some of the highest-tier whistles.

 Luigi Circuit/Mario Circuit/Yoshi Circuit

 Citing Mout Wario as a favorite is almost cheating, as it’s practically the top track and top music theme on everyone’s Mario Kart 8 list.
-Online players will always vote for this one, and there have been more than one credible essay, video and written, about the musical theme.
-It’s an unusual track, one that has you go downhill from the top of a mountain.
+Online players will always vote for this one, and there has been more than one credible essay or video written about the musical theme.
+It’s an unusual track that has you go downhill from the top of a mountain.
 The music adapts depending on which section you’re driving through, changing in each section of the track, and it builds up to an incredible finale.
-The only other music theme in Mario Kart that matches that feeling of triumph is the iconic Rainbow Road from Mario Kart 64.

 Shy Guy Falls

 There’s an adventurous tone to Shy Guy Falls — the track is quite arresting and exhilarating to drive in, but the combination of pan flute and strings make this a genuinely wonderful song to listen to.
-It’s also a great example of adaptive music in Mario Kart — drive by the Shy Guys themselves and they’ll be chanting to the music.
-Koopa Cape in Mario Kart Wii also has some wonderful adaptive music and a similar waterfall setting.
+It’s also a great example of adaptive music in Mario Kart, as the Shy Guys themselves chant to the music.
+Koopa Cape in Mario Kart Wii also has wonderful adaptive music and a similar waterfall setting.

-Think of the joy you experience when traveling somewhere on a sunny day — somehow, Sunshine Airport from Mario Kart 8 captures that exact mood.
+Think of the joy you experience when traveling somewhere on a sunny day.
+Sunshine Airport from Mario Kart 8 captures that exact mood.
 It’s one of those pieces of music that instantly transports you and projects pleasant imagery into your mind.
-Perhaps use this track as motivation to earn your next vacation.
+Use this track as motivation to earn your next vacation.
 Follow it up with Peach Beach from Mario Kart: Double Dash, which has a lovely tropical feel to it.

 Wario’s Gold Mine